Behind The Scenes: How Do You Get Into Amherst?

 SMITH: But he gets not a single vote, and instead ends up on the wait list.

-Mr. TOM PARKER (Dean of Admissions, Amherst College): You know, I think the process to anybody who is not inside it is baffling.
+TOM PARKER: You know, I think the process to anybody who is not inside it is baffling.
 It's perplexing.

 SMITH: Amherst's Dean of Admissions Tom Parker is the first to concede the absurdity of passing on such stellar students.